 Summer mountain farming

-Nominated for inclusion on UNESCO's list of Intangible Heritage
+On UNESCO's List of Intangible Cultural Heritage

 UNESCO Global Geoparks in Norway